ArminNaCl/ArminNaCl/README.md

 ## About me:

-- 🔭 I’m currently working in ArianaLabs.io as A Backend Devloper
+- 🧑‍💻 I’m currently working in ArianaLabs.io as A Software Developer
-- 🌱 I’m currently learning software engineering Fundamental to Improve Myself
+- 🌱 I’m currently learning Ruby and Cloud.
 - 🤔 Okey lets be honest im terrible in writing a bio so just call me NaCl
-- 😄 In my free times i like to watch movies play Games , walk and listen to Music
+- 🤺 Usually, i enjoy solving coding challenges in [CodeWars](https://www.codewars.com/users/ArminNaCl)